EMMC-ASBL/dlite-cuds/README.md

 * An individual can only be an rdf:type of one class (i.e. it cannot be for instance both an rdf:type :Human and rdf:type Mother)

 * All individuals of the same type must have the exact same properties defined.
+Incomplete individuals are not accepted (i.e. missing a property)

 Restrictions on Dlite Models etc: